 However, when you’re ready to explore Whistler Village (less than a 10 minute drive away), a free shuttle is available upon request.

-3. Soak Up Some Wellness at Scandinave Spa Whistler
+2. Get a Wellness Boost at Scandinave Spa Whistler

 For the uninitiated, the premises are designed to lead you through a water circuit that is series of hydrotherapy hot tubs, steam rooms, and cold tubs.
 Not only is this hot-cold cycle said to promote calmness and relaxation, it boasts numerous other health benefits as well.